-Either point assay data for each compound at 20 µM concentration or IC50 values for the tested compounds based on 7-point, 2-fold serial dilution dose-response inhibition curves (upon request).
+Either single point assay data for each compound at 10 µM concentration or IC50 values based on 8-point, 3-fold serial dilution dose-response inhibition curves (upon request).
 Full study report is provided.

 A minimal accurately weighable quantity of dry compound (~1 mg or 2 µmol) or 100 µL of 10 mM stock DMSO solution is required for this assay.
 For multiple assays, lesser amount of compound per assay may be sufficient, which should be discussed for each particular project.